-More wonderful lengths of glazed cotton.
-There are two longer lengths and two shorter.
+Two wonderful long lengths of glazed cotton.
 Lovely rich colours.This length is glazed indicating it has never been cleaned or washed, although it has been used because there are minute holes from stitching to the selvedges.
 Cotton was glazed for furnishing textiles, mainly blinds and curtains.
 The fabric is passed between calender rollers at high temperatures and pressures to create the glaze, which repels dust.
-I owuld like to sell these together, such a rare opportunity to buy so much.
+The background colour is more creamy than appears in the photos.

-Each panel with a meandering tree filled with full blown roses, shaded in crimson and off white and cream with blue green leaves, touches of pink, brown, black and ochre, the design outlined with a picotage or pinning with leafy sprays, all on pale creamy ground, glazed.
+Each panel with a meandering tree filled with full blown roses, shaded in crimson and off white and cream with blue green leaves, touches of pink, brown, black and ochre, the design outlined with a picotage or pinning with leafy sprays, all on pale creamy ground.

 The longer lengths.
 One length has a pin head hole near the top.
 There are a few minor minor light brown spots.